 The answer is to set up a VPN on your router.
 Here’s why you should do that, and what problems you might face.

 When you sign up for a VPN, you’ll almost certainly get the option to install it on several devices.
 You might use this provision to set up the VPN client on a desktop PC, a smartphone, tablet, perhaps a media streaming device (like the Amazon Fire TV Stick).
 You may have a device left over for a family member.

-Imagine setting up five VPN clients!
+Imagine setting up your VPN on every device you own!
 This can potentially take up quite a bit of time, which is why setting up your router to connect to your VPN is a far better option.